Skip to main content

 Pricing that breaks the market

 V4-Pro API is priced at $1.74 input / $3.48 output per million tokens.
 By comparison, GPT-5.5 stays on grids several times higher, and Claude Opus 4.7 charges $5 / $25 per million tokens.
 For an SMB consuming a billion tokens a month on its AI automations, this turns a 5-figure monthly bill into one 3 to 7 times smaller.
+The chart above is indicative: GPT-5.5 pricing was not officially published in a standardized format at time of writing, and the figure used reflects a consistent order-of-magnitude estimate based on publicly available information.

 Real open source under MIT license